 A fiery and versatile defender who won Europe's biggest club prizes with AC Milan and Real Madrid, known for his tough tackles and crucial goals.

-Christian Panucci carved out a career defined by grit, versatility, and a knack for being in the right place for Europe's elite clubs.
-Emerging from Genoa's youth system, his combative style and ability to play anywhere across the backline caught the eye of AC Milan.
-Under Fabio Capello, he became a key component of a legendary side, winning Serie A and the Champions League.
-He followed Capello to Real Madrid, adding a La Liga title and another Champions League crown, famously scoring a last-minute winner in a European semi-final.
-His club journey was peripatetic—spells at Chelsea, Monaco, and Roma followed—marked by occasional controversy but always underpinned by a fierce competitive will.
-For Italy, he earned over 50 caps, his late header against Wales in 2004 a memorable highlight in a solid international tenure.
+Christian Panucci played across the backline for Europe's top clubs.
+Emerging from Genoa's youth system, his combative style earned him a move to AC Milan under Fabio Capello, where he won Serie A and the Champions League.
+He followed Capello to Real Madrid, adding a La Liga title and another Champions League crown, scoring a last-minute winner in a European semi-final.
+His club career included spells at Chelsea, Monaco, and Roma, marked by occasional controversy but always fierce competitiveness.
+For Italy, he earned over 50 caps, his late header against Wales in 2004 a memorable highlight.

 1965–1980